xuanzang6013/testing-tools/README.md

 # Connection flooding tools

 ## Overview
 This is a tool for stress/test conntrack in kernel.
-The program could generate connection flood in ipv4/ipv6 tcp/udp/sctp.
+The program could generates connection flood in ipv4/ipv6 tcp/udp/sctp.
 It will print out establishing/closing rate in 'cps'(conn per sec).
-It supports multi threads and runtime intereact with SIGUSR1 (kill -12 <pid>)
+It supports multi threads and runtime intereact with SIGUSR singals.

 ## Usage
 You can specify multiple server/client IPaddress, port range, that are used to generate connections (the 5 tuples).